gflohr/esgettext/packages/tools/README.md

 ### `esgettext xgettext`

-The command `esgetext xgettext` extracts translatable strings from your source files into `.po` resp. `.pot` files.
+The command `npx esgetext xgettext` extracts translatable strings from your source files into `.po` resp. `.pot` files.

+You can use `npx esgettext extract` as an alias for `npx esgettext xgettext`.

 See the detailed
 [esgettext-xgettext usage information](./README-esgettext-xgettext.md)